zderaann/HoloLensDataAcquisition/README.txt

 The HoloLensDataExtraction script is used to download all this data from HoloLens.

 Open HoloLensForCV with Visual studio 2019.
+Make sure you have Research mode enabled on your HoloLens.
 Set:
 	solution configuration to: Release,
 	solution platforms to: x86,